-This course provides an introduction to basic word processing commands and essential skills development using the touch system on the alphabetic keyboard.
+This course provides an introduction to basic word processing commands and essential skill development using the touch system on the alphabetic keyboard.
 Course emphasis will be on speed and accuracy when keying documents and timed writings.
-(Prefix change effective Fall 2014) (Prefix and course description change effective Fall 2015)

 Chemistry (CHE)

 1211 General Chemistry I Laboratory.
 (1) Corequisite: CHE 1213